 What are alternatives to lead extraction?

 Patients with an infection in the blood stream or at the pacemaker or ICD pocket often do not have an alternative to extraction because antibiotics usually cannot cure an infection in the presence of the foreign material in the body.
 The mortality associated with these infections usually exceeds the risk of extracting the leads.
 Patients that need extraction for indications that are not related to infection, have an option to abandon leads and leave them in place.
 This often happens when a lead is malfunctioning or upgrade from a pacemaker to an ICD lead is needed.
 Studies have shown that this approach can make lead extraction more difficult and risky if it is needed in the future.3 In addition, abandoned leads can interfere with functioning leads, increase the risk of infection and occlusion of the veins, and make it more likely to have tricuspid valve regurgitation.
+MRI scans cannot be performed in patients with abandoned leads even with newer devices that are MRI compatible.
 For every patient the risk of leaving a lead in place needs to be weighed against the risk of lead extraction.
 For some patients, abandoning a lead is the right choice.